September 28, 2022

 If you’re wondering what a jester is, don’t worry – so was I. I thought a jester was those one of those fools or jokers that entertained kings and queens in their courts during the medieval period.
 But apparently, a jester is also a geological term too.

 In this case, a jester is a marine chasm or chimney formed in limestone cliffs.
-The sea erodes the rocks from below while the rainwater or a river erodes the rock from above.
-When the sea is calm, waves roll into the chasm – filling the hole with water.
+The sea erodes the rocks from below, while the rainwater or a river erodes the rock from above.
+When the sea is calm, waves roll into the chasm, filling the hole with water.
 This causes the jester to expel air from the lower galleries through vents and chimneys.

 It was surreal to hear this noise over and over again coming from the ground beneath my feet.
 It felt like an angry mythical giant was roaring at me.
-And I can only imagine the fantastic tales ancient people used to tell each other about these noises!
+And I can only imagine the fantastic tales ancient people used to tell each other about these sounds!

 LLANES